CloudLabsAI-Azure/Migrate-and-Secure-Workloads/labguide/hol5-exe1-SIEM-with-Sentinel.md

     | summarize make_set(Account) by Computer
     ```

-# Create visualizations in KQL with the Render Operator
+# Create visualizations in KQL with the Render Operator (Optional)

 In this task, you will use generate visualizations with KQL statements.